5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 * **csr-active-config:** macOS Mojave/Catalina: `FF070000`, Big Sur/Monterey: `67080000`

 ### Note about Kexts
-The following Kexts are disabled by default since I don't know which CPU, GPU you are using:
+The following Kexts are disabled by default since I don't know which CPU and Hard Disk you are using:
-- `CPUFriend.kext` and `CPUFriendDataProvider.kext`
-	- If you use a different CPU model, create your own DataProviderKext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and reenable the kext as well as `CPUFriend.kext`)
+- `CPUFriend.kext` and `CPUFriendDataProvider.kext`.Create your own DataProvider.kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and reenable the kext as well as `CPUFriend.kext`)
-* `AGPMInjector.kext`disabled.
-Generate it or delete config entry and kext.
-See Section "Enable AGPM"
+- `NVMeFix.kext`: recommended for all 3rd part NVME drives
 </details>
 <details>
 <summary><strong>EFI Folder Content</strong></summary>